 Highlights of this year’s salary survey

 The results of this year’s survey highlight what employees and jobseekers want and to what extent they feel their expectations are being met.
-This year, we surveyed 1084 employees, 80% of whom were based in the UK.
-These results were reinforced by the data gathered from interviewed candidates we met with in 2021 and are reflective of the impact that COVID-19 has had on our lives.
+We surveyed a total of 2,202 professionals, 80% of whom were based in London, working in small to very large companies.

 A selection of the major findings in this year’s review include:

 - Movement among jobseekers is forecast to continue, with only 20% planning to stay in their current position and 43% planning to change jobs within the year

 - Over half of jobseekers (51%) say that salary was the most important factor in attracting them to their current role